dopedao/RYO/README.md

 complementary game play environments that read +/- write to the same game state.

-Join in and learn about:
+Join in:

-    - Cairo.
+- Learn about Cairo.
 A turing-complete language for programs that become proofs.
-    - StarkNet.
+- Learn about StarkNet.
 An Ethereum L2 rollup with:
     - L1 for data availability
     - State transitions executed by validity proofs that the EVM checks.
+- Work on anything to do with the game/ecosystem that fits your skills and interest.

 ## System architecture